taichi/modernjs/modernjs.en.md

 Lint that became evangelical for unskilled guys like me is [JSHint](http://jshint.com/).
 This is not too strict.
 It is incredibly easy to use because it can cut out the setting file.
 However, JSHint is easy to enable and disable the built-in functions, but adding a new rule is a little troublesome.

-Also, in order to incorporate someone's recommended rules into your project, you have to copy and paste the settings.
+Also, to incorporate someone's recommended rules into your project, you have to copy and paste the settings.
 Most people want to use someone's recommendation set as a part of maniacs like me like to make Lint's rules.
 If that recommended set is maintained, you want to use only that final result without doing troublesome things.